MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 It turns out you can fool neural network classifiers quite easily, with very small distortions that are almost imperceptible to the human eye.
 Szegedy et al., (2013) showed that adding a well-chosen, small-magnitude, distortion to an input image can make a deep learning classifier give the wrong predicted label for the image.
-More than that, the adversary can fool the classifier into labelling the image to their _chosen_ class with very high confidence.
+More than that, the adversary can fool the classifier into assigning to the image their _chosen_ class label with very high confidence.
 This research direction continues at pace, studying how best to attack neural networks, why they are vulnerable, and how they can be defended.

 |  Neural Network Classifiers under attack |